Sickness Management for small companies!

 Even if you only use us on an “as needed” basis, you still get a big advantage over hiring in-house employment support.
 We have a team of legal staff at your disposal meaning you get the benefit of both our combined experience and a range of specialist knowledge and expertise to cover every aspect of sickness absence management.

-Aeris Employment Law can help you identify what type of scenario you are dealing with, guide you through the processes you should follow, advise you on what medical evidence you may need and draft the appropriate supporting documentation.
-We can also help you to setup up the right policies and procedures to better control employees absence.
+Aeris Employment Law can help you identify what type of scenario you are dealing with, guide you through the processes you should follow, advise you on what medical evidence you may need, and draft the appropriate supporting documentation.
+We can also help you to setup up the right policies and procedures to better control employee’s absences.

 For more information on how we can help with any areas of Employee Sickness Absence, or any UK employment law issue, contact our specialist UK employment law solicitor Karin Henson on 0121 392 7479 or please complete our online inquiry form.